-I actually love the process of setting up a new journal and have created a few tools to help walk even the most novice journal enthusiast through step by step!
+I actually love the process of setting up a new journal and have created a few tools to help even the most novice journaler through the process, step by step!

-The next job is to decide what pages you are going to include in your new journal.
-To help with this process I have create a New Bujo Checklist .
+he first job is to decide what pages you are going to include in your new journal.
+To help with this process, I have created a New Bujo Checklist .

 Once you have a list of spreads you would like to include, I suggest writing the name of each of these pages onto a post it note and arranging them onto your journal pages so you can get an idea of how the journal will flow.

 The essential pages for the start of my journal include:

 - Key – This is where you can set what symbols / colour will represent in your journal.
 My key is relatively straight forward, and you can download it for free here.